Peter Aitken: Club career

 He returned to Bath for a third time in the 1991 close season, as assistant manager under Tony Ricketts.
 However, he was released as part of a cost-cutting process before the end of the season.
 He was later assistant manager to Lindsay Parsons a Cheltenham Town and briefly appeared for them on one occasion.
 He then spent 2 years with Gillingham as a Youth Development Officer.

 He later returned to Bristol Rovers to work in their Community Department, taking up the post of Community Manager in 2000, a post he held until October 2016.

+International career

+Aitken made three appearances for the Wales national under-23 team from 1975 to 1976.